Swiss government gives green light for UN migration accord

 A controversial United Nations Global Compact for Migration has won the approval of the Swiss government, which has nevertheless asked for further clarification of the political scope of the guidelines.

-The accord, to be formally adopted by heads of state and government in December at an international conference, is aimed at setting common benchmarks for orderly migration practices, thereby reducing irregular flows.
+The accord, to be formally adopted by heads of state and government in December at an international conference in Morocco, is aimed at setting common benchmarks for orderly migration practices, thereby reducing irregular flows.

-The Global Compact contains ten guiding principles, 23 objectives and a list of possible voluntary actions for implementing each objective.
+The Global Compact for Migration contains ten guiding principles, 23 objectives and a list of possible voluntary actions for implementing each objective.
 It is not legally binding but has a political impact.

 In cases of pending deportations of minors, Switzerland’s laws are not in line with the recommendations, according to the governmentexternal link.